Many people have had a chance to work from home recently, and the demand for online jobs is skyrocketing.

-Content strategists are usually people who have been writing professionally for some time, and learned everything that’s involved in running a website or company blog.
+Content strategists are usually people who have been writing professionally for some time and have learned everything that’s involved in running a website, business blog, or social media.
 This kind of job is a good fit for someone who’d like to combine creative work with managing a small team and getting more involved in the business side of things.
 You can learn more about the details of online jobs like this here.

 5. PR Writer

-Writing for PR (Public Relations) purposes is a distinct skill. $30 – $100 per press release is quite common on the freelance boards.
+Writing for PR (Public Relations) purposes is a distinct freelance writing skill. $30 – $100 per press release is quite common on the freelance boards.
 Much more is possible if you network with the right clients.

-You will generally be writing content with the aim of creating hooks to attract attention and coverage from journalists.
+As a PR writer you will generally be writing content with the aim of creating hooks to attract attention and coverage from journalists.
 You will have to be able to write press releases and articles, work directly with clients to learn their business objectives, and perhaps pitch stories to journalists too.

 PR writing is an attractive proposition for people with previous PR agency experience who want to “go it alone” in the freelance world.
-As well as good writing skills, you’ll need the ability to create soundbites and interesting data, and to understand how journalists work.
+As well as great writing skills, you’ll need the ability to create soundbites and interesting data, and to understand how journalists work.
 For a freelance writer, there’s lots of demand for individual press releases on online job platforms like Upwork and PeoplePerHour.
 PR agencies also often hire full-time writers.

 6. Sales Writer

-If you can write persuasive sales copy, you could find yourself in a writing niche that pays particularly well.
+If you can write persuasive sales copy, you could find yourself in a high paying freelance writing niche.
 Rates are hugely variable, but good quality clients are prepared to pay big bucks for copy that converts and makes them money.
 The best-rated sales writers on Upwork have rates ranging from $25 – $250 per hour.
 Those doing this kind of writing tend to be freelance writers, and there are lots of related jobs on the normal sites.

 - Writing sales letters (often for internet marketing sites).